 \subsection{Paper organization}

 We start with some preliminaries in $\S$\ref{sec:Preliminaries}, where we explain some notions that are used throughout the paper.
 These include core graphs, algebraic morphisms of graphs, Whitehead graphs and Whitehead's lemma, and fatgraphs.
 Section \ref{sec:scl+U} elaborates different equivalent definitions of $\scl$, gives background to the stable characters of $\U(\bullet)$ and a more elaborated version of Theorem \ref{thm:MP scl for U(N)}.
 Section \ref{sec:Stable-primitivity-rank and stable characters of S} first introduces formally the stable primitivity rank, and then gives evidence towards Conjecture \ref{conj:spi and stable characters of S_N}.
 Then, we define $\ssql$ and explain its relation to word measures on $\U\left(\bullet\right)$, $\O\left(\bullet\right)$ and $\Sp\left(\bullet\right)$ in $\S$\ref{sec:ssql+U + O + Sp}.
 Section \ref{sec:spm + G wr S} deals with wreath products $C_{m}\wr S_{\bullet}$ and their related stable invariants $\spm$: we prove there Theorem \ref{thm:result on wreath products and modulo-m spi} and its Corollary \ref{cor:sp(m) profinite}, as well as many other properties of $\spm$.
 Then, $\S$\ref{sec:Open-questions} gathers many of the open questions this work gives rise to.
-Finally, the authors of Appendix \ref{sec:spq and GL_N(q)} define $\spq$ and state some of its basic properties and its conjectural relation to word measures on $\gl_{\bullet}\left(q\right)$.
+Finally, in Appendix \ref{sec:spq and GL_N(q)}, together with Danielle Ernst-West and Matan Seidel, we define $\spq$ and state some of its basic properties and its conjectural relation to word measures on $\gl_{\bullet}\left(q\right)$.